Bareflank/static_interface_pattern/README.md

 };
 ```

 As shown, `B` is also defined as a template.
-We leverage std::is_base_of to ensure that `T` adheres to the interface and we store our instance of T as a member of `B`, just like our original example.
-Note that if binary compatibility (as defined by OCP) is required, you could and a pimpl to `B` as well to store `T`.
+We leverage `std::is_base_of` to ensure that `T` adheres to the interface and we store our instance of `T` as a member of `B`, just like our original example.
+Note that if binary compatibility (as defined by OCP) is required, you could add a `pimpl` to `B` as well to store `T`.

 One issue with the use of a template definition of `B` is where you place the source code.
 Typically, template classes are defined and implemented in a header file.
 For a large project, with a lot of objects, this is a terrible idea as compile times would be terrible.
-It also reintroduces issues with the ISP as your implementation will almost certainly have its own dependencies and includes that you do not want in your definition of `B` (once again, we only want `B`'s header to contain the interface, but if the same header file implements `B` as well, you might have other headers that you would have to include).
+It also reintroduces issues with the ISP as your implementation will almost certainly have its own dependencies and includes that you do not want in your definition of `B` (once again, we only want `B`'s definition to require the interface, but if the definition also implements `B`, you might have other headers, dependencies and coupling that you would have to include).
 To address this, we will place the implementation of `B` in its own source file as follows:

 ```cpp
 #include "b.h"